scotch-io/scotch-box/README.md

 ## Setting a Hostname

 If you're like me, you prefer to develop at a domain name versus an IP address.
-If you want to get rid of the some-what ugly IP address, just add a record like the following example to your laptop's host file.
+If you want to get rid of the some-what ugly IP address, just add a record like the following example to your computer's host file.

 ```bash
 192.168.33.10 whatever-i-want.local